Antifa (United States): Second presidency (2025–present)

-On October 8, Trump, members of his administration, independent journalists and online commentators held a round table discussion about ANTIFA, and share claims of violence caused by ANTIFA.
-Trump and other participating officials vowed to used the full federal government to dismantle ANTIFA, while making comparisons of the group to major gangs and drug cartels that have been attacked with the US military.
-FBI director Kash Patel pledged that the bureau would locate every ounce of seed money, and funding that ANTIFA had and was working with Treasury Secretary Scott Bessent to do so.

 Hoaxes and conspiracy theories

 Conspiracy theories about antifa that tend to incorrectly portray antifa as an organization with leaders and secret sources of funding have been spread by right-wing activists, media organizations, and politicians, including Trump administration officials, as well as the 2020 Trump campaign.

 #PunchWhiteWomen (2017)

 In August 2017, a #PunchWhiteWomen photo hoax campaign was spread by fake antifa Twitter accounts.
 Bellingcat researcher Eliot Higgins discovered an image of British actress Anna Friel portraying a battered woman in a 2007 Women's Aid anti-domestic violence campaign that had been re-purposed using fake antifa Twitter accounts organized by way of 4chan.
 The image is captioned "53% of white women voted for Trump, 53% of white women should look like this" and includes an antifa flag.
 Another image featuring an injured woman is captioned "She chose to be a Nazi.
 Choices have consequences" and includes the hashtag #PunchANazi.
 Higgins remarked to the BBC that "[t]his was a transparent and quite pathetic attempt, but I wouldn't be surprised if white nationalist groups try to mount more sophisticated attacks in the future".

 A similar fake image circulated on social media after the Unite the Right rally in 2017.
 The doctored image, actually from a 2009 riot in Athens, was altered to make it look like someone wearing an antifa symbol attacking a policeman with a flag.
 After the 2017 Las Vegas shooting, similar hoaxes falsely claimed that the shooter was an antifa "member"; another such hoax involved a fake antifa Twitter account praising the shooting.
 Another high-profile fake antifa account was banned from Twitter after it posted with a geotag originating in Russia.
 Such fake antifa accounts have been repeatedly reported on as real by right-leaning media outlets.